TimosPal/Chess-Engine-GUI/README.md

 Exception : pawn pushes are calculated on the spot due to their simplicity and strong correlation to the occupancy bitboards when calculating double pushes on the 2nd or 7th ranks.

+A pseudo move is considered legal if after being applied it leaves no checks.
+This approach is possibly expensive since we have to copy the board for each pseudo move so it can be further optimized.

+## Human player
+A human player can make a move by :
+- Dragging a piece to a destination square.
+- Selecting a piece and a destination square.

 ## Dependencies
 SFML , neither the package or the dlls are included in this repo.